junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy feels an explosion of burning sensation pushes right into his left eye sockets, burying into his head, scrambling his brain, and shooting out through his scalp.
 The explosion burns through his head, heating up his whole body, like every inch of his flesh and blood is on fire.
 He screams in the unbearable pain, thinking he's definitely going to die this time.
 The bullet has killed all those other angels, after all.

-An even louder and higher pitched scream comes out of Castiel's mouth, through angel's true voice.
+An even louder and higher-pitched scream comes out of Castiel's mouth, through the angel's true voice.
 The angel holds a hand to press on his eyes, and the view from the TV screen turns dark.
 The whole imagined room shakes violently like it's crumbling down in the worst earthquake.
 The walls break down, bricks and pieces falling; metals on the doorframe screech in distortion, bending outward quickly, cracking along the smashed hollow part.
 The ceiling is crashing down, and the whole room is falling apart.

 Even with all the pain flaring up in his head from his left eye, Jimmy hauls himself up to rush toward the door.
 The door crushes when he pushes it one more time, and he steps outside, walking into a sea of blackness.